-Yes, courses must be taken together as a full set.
+Yes, courses must be taken together as a full set of associated courses.
 However, Learning Communities leave room for you to take additional classes as well during your first semester.
 You'll select these classes when you meet with your academic advisor during your SLU 101 visit.

 How do I sign up for a Learning Community?
 When do I sign up for a Learning Community?

 The easiest and quickest way to sign up for a Learning Community is through your Housing Application.
 The Housing Application is available for new students on November 1st and you are able to make changes to your application and Learning Community preferences through May 1st.
-If you are unable to sign up or if you'd like to make changes to your preferences after May 1st, contact the Learning Community team by emailing email@example.com.
-You can also make changes and sign up at SLU 101, summer orientation, but space is limited, so sign up early!
+If you are unable to sign up or if need to make changes to your preferences after May 1st, contact the Learning Community team by emailing firstname.lastname@example.org.
+You can also sign up at SLU 101, summer orientation, but space is limited, so sign up early!

 Do I need to fill out an application to be part of the Learning Community Program?

-For most of our Learning Communities you do not need to fill out an application ourside of the appropriate information on the housing application.
-However, Micah and Honors do require a few extras.
+For most of our Learning Communities you do not need to fill out an application outside of the appropriate information on the housing application.
+However, Micah and Honors do require an additional application.
 To be part of Micah you'll need to complete a supplemental application.
 If you'd like to be in the Honors Learning Community you'll need to apply and be accepted to the University Honors Program.

 What if I want to change my Learning Community preferences?

 You can simply edit your housing application until May 1st to change your preferences for Learning Communities.
 Editing your housing application does not affect your priority date.
-If you want to make changes after May 1st, you can contact us directly or let us know during your SLU 101 visit.
+After May 1st, you can contact us directly or speak to us during your SLU 101 visit.